tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/junit.md

 Here’s a generic description of a typical unit test from our perspective: “Confirm that the method accepts the expected range of input and that the method returns the expected value for each input.”

+## Class, Suite & Runner

+Test class (or TestCase or test case)—A class that contains one or more tests represented by methods annotated with `@Test`.
+Use a test class to group together tests that exercise common behaviors.
+In the remainder of this book, when we mention a **test**, we mean a method annotated with `@Test`; when we mention a **test case (or test class)**, we mean a class that holds these test methods—a set of tests.
+There’s usually a one-to-one mapping between a production class and a test class.

+**Suite (or test suite)**—A group of tests.
+A test suite is a convenient way to group together test classes that are related.
+For example, if you don’t define a test suite for a test class, JUnit automatically provides a test suite that includes all tests found in the test class (more on that later).
+A suite usually groups test classes from the same package.

+**Runner (or test runner)**—A runner of test suites.
+JUnit provides various runners to execute your tests.
+We cover these runners later in this chapter and show you how to write your own test runners.

+On a daily basis, you need only write test classes and test suites.
+The other classes work behind the scenes to bring your tests to life.

+To run a basic test class, you needn’t do anything special; JUnit uses a test runner on your behalf to manage the lifecycle of your test class, including creating the class, invoking tests, and gathering results.
+There are situations that may require you to set up your test to run in a special manner (invoking tests with different inputs).

 ## Assert methods

+An assert method is silent when its proposition succeeds but throws an exception if the proposition fails.

 - `assertEqual(double expected, double actual, double delta)`
   * Nếu compare `integer` thì pass `delta = 0`.
 Most often, the delta parameter can be zero, and we can safely ignore it.
 It comes into play with calculations that aren’t always precise, which includes many floating-point calculations.
 The delta provides a range factor.
 If the actual value is within the range expected - delta and expected + delta, the test will pass.
 You may find it use-ful when doing mathematical computations with rounding or truncating errors or when asserting a condition about the modification date of a file, because the precision of these dates depends on the operating system.